AndrewJBateman/angular-supabase-access/README.md

 ## :books: General info

 * Supabase is an open-source alternative to Firebase, but uses PostgreSQL instead of document database.
 Database is realtime & can use SQL joins.
 Realtime notifications via Websockets.
 RESTful API requires no backend code.
+* I had to have CORS Access Control Allow Origin enabled for this to work

 ## :camera: Screenshots